 During an egg donation cycle, your ovaries will be stimulated with injectable medication.
-The fertility doctor monitors you very closely and when the egg follicles are mature, the doctor will go in and retrieve the eggs from your ovaries.
-You will be under IV anesthesia during the retrieval, so you do not feel any discomfort.
-The doctor goes in vaginally with a small catheter; from behind the ovary he or she extracts the eggs from the follicle.
-The eggs are then fertilized with sperm from the couple and the resulting embryos are transferred into a intended mother or a surrogate, any embryos not used are typically frozen, some couples may choose to donate them to stem cell research or place them up for adoption through the embryo adoption program.
+The fertility doctor monitors you very closely and when your egg follicles are mature, the doctor will go in and retrieve your eggs from your ovaries.
+You will be under IV anesthesia during the retrieval, so you will not feel any discomfort.
+The doctor goes in vaginally with a small catheter.
+He or she than extracts an egg from each follicle.
+The eggs are then fertilized with sperm from the couple and the resulting embryos are transferred into the intended mother or a surrogate they have selected.
+Any embryos not used are typically frozen for future attempts, although some couples may choose to donate them to stem cell research or place them up for adoption through the embryo adoption program.

-Any major side effects from the stimulation medication are rare.
-Some women do experience “hot flashes” when taking Lupron, though this is usually only for a short period of time.
+Major side effects from the stimulation medication are rare.
+Some women do experience “hot flashes” when taking the medication Lupron, though this is usually only for a short period of time.
 Side effects from other medications include: hyper-stimulation of your ovaries (this is when your ovaries produce too many eggs).
 This can cause you some abdominal pain and/or discomfort, but it is rare.
 Your physician will explain in detail what OHSS (Over-Hyper Stimulation Syndrome) is during your consultation appointment.

-In addition, another situation that may occur while on medication and/or after the retrieval is becoming pregnant with multiples (i.e. twins, triplets).
+In addition, another situation that may occur while on medication and/or after the retrieval is if you have sex you could become pregnant with twins or triplets.
 All eggs may not be retrieved; there might be a few left behind.
-You should understand that it is IMPORTANT to abstain from intercourse the month before you start Lupron through two weeks after the egg retrieval as a precaution to avoid this situation.
+You should understand that it is IMPORTANT to abstain from intercourse the month before you start Lupron and for two weeks after the egg retrieval as a precaution to avoid this situation.

 The compensation for a FIRST-time egg donor is $6,000.00 + travel expenses and each time you donate thereafter, your fee will increase by $1,000.
 This fee is paid to you within seven days following the egg retrieval procedure.